 This is another common factor that insurance companies consider high-risk.
 Usually, if your apartment buildings are within a 3-mile radius of the ocean, you could be denied coverage because of the increased risk of hurricanes and flooding.
 Of course, your complex’s distance from the ocean and its associated risk can vary by carrier, which is why it’s important to shop around.

-Fortunately, our insurance experts make shopping for the right plan super easy.
+Fortunately, our insurance professionals make shopping for the right plan super easy.
 We’ll find multiple quotes on only the plans and pricing you need.
-Call us today or fill out our online quote form to start comparing insurance plans with an expert, so you know that you’re getting the best coverage for your high-risk apartment building.
+Call us today or fill out our online quote form to start comparing insurance plans with a professional , so you know that you’re getting the best coverage for your high-risk apartment building.

 Buildings located on a floodplain